How safe is your identity?

 Don’t wait until it’s been stolen to find out.

-One of the fastest growing crimes, identity theft strikes as many as 9 million Americans each year.
+One of the fastest growing crimes, an estimated 12.6 million U.S. adults were victims of identity fraud in 2012.
 It can ruin your reputation, destroy your credit, and cost you thousands of dollars and many hours to resolve.
 Are you safe?

 Yes!
 I'd Like to Know My Score.

 Keeping tabs on the “real world” you and the “digital” you

 Great credit takes time to establish.
 Unfortunately, identity theft can unravel all that effort in a very short period of time.
 Monitoring your Credit Report can reveal unauthorized activity and, if trouble does find you, it’s important to know what steps to take immediately to prevent further damage.